ELK on Kubernetes with Helm Charts

 $ gcloud container clusters delete $CLUSTER_NAME --location $LOCATION

-Deploy with Helm Chats
+Deploy with Helm Charts

 In this section, we will dive in details how to deploy the different components of our ELK stack on Kubernetes using Helm charts.
 Before going any further, it’s important to ensure that you have Helm installed on your local machine.
 For details on how to install Helm on your operating system refer to the documentation.